SatabrataPaul-GitAc/EverNote_application/README.md

 **Usage** : The EverNote application is designed in a way , such that the  users using it can get experienced with social note posting .
 The concept of social note posting , is effective in a way that it will enable the users to share their idea accross everyone who will be using EverNote .
-Complimentary to that , they can even view others posts or ideas
+Complimentary to that , they can even view others posts or ideas as well , gaining an insight to different thoughts , cultures , innovative ideas , etc.